STEVE-916-create/glitch-com-linuxdist/README.md

 after allat i made sure 🧐🤓 that its possible to set it all up and install packages 📦 only using `glitch.com` 🦀🙂 (and your filesystem 💾💾💻 of course, so you can upload the `tar.gz` to the assets 📄📨)

 ## usage & installation 📖🛠💽
-use this if you are a nerd 🤓🤓🤓🤓🤓🤓
+use this if you a nerd 🤓🤓🤓🤓🤓🤓

 ### step 1 hello-node 👋👋👋👋👋
 dont grab the fastly ⚡️ version. if you did, empty 🗑🗑🗑🗑 "dependencies" and "start" inside your "package.json". if you didnt, empty 🗑🗑🗑🗑 "dependencies" and "start" inside your "package.json".